Julian Dicks

-Playing from 1985 until 2002, he was a defender, notably in the Premier League for West Ham United and Liverpool.
+Playing from 1985 until 2002, he was a left back, notably in the Premier League for West Ham United and Liverpool.
 He was voted West Ham's player of the year four times between 1990 and 1997.
 He also played in the Football League for Birmingham City where he started his footballing career, ending it in 2002 in non-league football with Canvey Island.
 He became manager of Wivenhoe Town in 2009, before moving to Grays Athletic later that year.
 He was capped by both the England U21 and England B sides.

-He was known as a "hard man" adopting the nickname of The Terminator.
-He was a tough tackler with a strong shot in regular demand as a penalty and free-kick taker.
-Dicks had a reputation for poor on-field discipline which brought him to the attention of referees, the press and footballing authorities.
+Dicks had a reputation for aggressive behaviour and being one of the hardest players in football history, which brought him to the attention of referees, the press and footballing authorities.
+He adopted the nickname of "The Terminator".
+He was a tough tackler, and due to his strong shot was in regular demand as a penalty and free-kick taker.

 Early life

 Dicks was born in Keynsham Hospital, Bristol to mother, Carol and father Ron who worked as a fork-lift truck driver for Courage Brewery.
 Ron played non-league football with Keynsham Town, Welton Rovers, Frome Town and Shepton Mallet whom he would also go on to manage.
 Dicks attended Novers Lane Primary School, in Knowle, Bristol and Merrywood Boys Secondary School also in Knowle.
 At age 11 he was watched by former Tottenham Hotspur manager, Bill Nicholson who was scouting for West Ham United, but was turned down as he "was not quick enough".
 At age 13 he was spotted playing by Ron Veal who was scouting for Aston Villa.
 Veal recommended him to Villa manager, Ron Saunders, however Saunders lost his job at Villa on 9 February 1982.
 When he was appointed as manager of Birmingham City nine days later, Veal also changed his employer.
 Saunders was impressed when he watched Dicks play and he was offered a footballing apprenticeship with Birmingham City in 1982 when Dicks turned 14.